The best Maui hikes! From sunset ascents to lush rainforests – this is your full guide to hiking in Maui.

 Maui Hiking Tours

-Since there are so many hiking trails available in Maui, it’s a good idea to start off with a hiking tour if you’re feeling overwhelmed by the many options.
+Since there are so many hiking trails on the island, it’s a good idea to start with one of these hiking tours in Maui if you’re feeling overwhelmed by the many options.

 Where to Stay in Maui

 As a popular resort spot, Maui thankfully does not lack cool accommodations.